Para ver esta información en español, haga aquí.

 - Determine location, phasing, and costs for necessary infrastructure (sewer, water, storm water and transportation) to support potential development and redevelopment of the area.

-- Develop funding strategies, incentives, and other implementation tools, such as urban renewal, to achieve the vision for the area and encourage public-private partnerships.
+- Develop funding strategies, incentives, and other implementation tools, such as urban renewal, to achieve the vision for the area.

-- Identify barriers to development and any needed code amendments or zoning changes, if necessary, to achieve the vision for this area.
+- Identify barriers to development and any needed code amendments or zoning changes.

-- Determine the boundary of a potential urban renewal district that would encourage investment within the area through tax increment financing.
+- Determine the boundary of a potential urban renewal area that would encourage investment within the area through tax increment financing (TIF).

-- If recommended by the Bend Urban Renewal Agency (BURA), adopt an Urban Renewal Plan and new Urban Renewal District.
+- If recommended by the Bend Urban Renewal Agency (BURA), adopt an Urban Renewal/TIF Plan and Area.

 Where is the Core Area of Bend?